key1024/gitlearn/readme.txt

-Git is a version control sytem.
+Git is a distributed version control sytem.
-Git is a free software.
+Git is free software.